libregis/GST101/docs/Lab1.md

     ![QGIS Start](figures/Lab2/qgis_start_menu.png "QGIS Desktop with browser panel")

     This will open QGIS 3.4 Desktop as shown in the following figure.
 This interface is simple and clean.
-    Browser panle ios visible on top left side and shows all the aviable files and folder (NOTE: your machine may have a different set and number of drives listed here.
-This is fine).
+    Browser panle ios visible on top left side and shows all the aviable files and folder (NOTE: your machine may have a different set and number of drives listed here and this is fine).

     Below the drives are Database Connections and there are no connections to any databases at this point.
     On top bottom side you will see layer menue, on right side Map Canvas and on the top you will see Main menu bar and several toolbars, which will be explained thoughout the rest of the labs.